MajorMJR/rpi-kibana/README.md

-## RPI-ANSIBLE
+## RPI-KIBANA

-# A docker container for the Raspberry Pi to install the latest version of Docker
+# Docker container to install Kibana on the Raspberry Pi

 To build the container:
-docker build -t rpi-ansible .
+docker build -t rpi-kibana .

 To run the container:
-docker run -t -i -v /var/ansible:/ansible/manifest rpi-ansible
+docker run -d -p 5601:5601 -p 5043:5043 rpi-kibana